joezaq/ADV-SQL-Business-Performance-Analysis/README.md

 The MavenFuzzyFactory database consists of six main tables: website_sessions, which records each user visit and its traffic source; website_pageviews, which tracks every page a user views within a session; orders, which stores completed purchases; order_items, which details the individual products within each order along with pricing and costs; order_item_refunds, which captures refunded items and amounts; and products, which contains the product catalogue and related information.

 ## SQL analysis & Queries
 #### 1. First, I’d like to show our volume growth.
-Can you pull the overall session and order volume, trended by quarter, for the life of the business?
+Can you pull the overall session and order volume, trended by quarters, for the life of the business?
 Since the most recent quarter is incomplete.
 ```sql
 SELECT
 	YEAR(website_sessions.created_at) AS yr,	-- Year from website session table.